braedynl/VectorGraphingToolkit/README.md

 # VectorGraphingToolkit

-*Current Version: 1.0.0*
+*Current Version: 0.0.1-beta*

 A simplistic vector/vector field visualization tool built on top of `matplotlib`.

 I made this purely for fun.
 Can it be used for anything practical?
 I have no idea - I'm an amateur programmer, not a physicist.
 If it does prove useful to anyone, I would love to hear about your use-case and your take on some improvements that could be made.
 I am extremely open to collaboration as well, if you want to contribute to the project, please get in contact.

 Feel free to submit bugs, feature requests, etc. to the issues page.
-Changelog can be found [here](CHANGELOG.md).
-The current version of this module, 1.0.0, is what I'm deeming the first "official" version -- I don't doubt the possibility of numerous bugs and oversights.

 <p align="center">
   <img src=examples/ex_intro.gif>